Colony (Grant novel)

 Colony was the first novel written by Rob Grant outside the Red Dwarf series.
-First published in 2000 by Viking Press in the United Kingdom it stays within the comedy, science fiction genre.
+First published in 2000 by Viking Press in the United Kingdom, it stays within the science fiction comedy genre.
 The narrative is set on a spaceship sent on a voyage to colonise another planet, since Earth has been rendered uninhabitable.
 The mission is set to take numerous generations.
 Ten generations into the voyage, however, the crew's mental abilities have all been severely reduced, setting the events of the novel in motion.